Chinese protest city to release environment report

 China National Petroleum Corp, the country's largest oil and gas producer and supplier, announced in February that the National Development and Reform Commission (NDRC) had approved the refinery project at Anning, just outside Kunming.

-The refinery would produce gasoline, diesel, and other chemicals and fertilizers as well as PX, the company said in its submission to the NDRC.
+The refinery would produce gasoline, diesel, and other chemicals and fertilisers as well as PX, the company said in its submission to the NDRC.